 Those same features can translate well to Knowledge Commerce.

-Think about your online courses.
+online courses.
 Are they easy to locate when your customers buy the course?
 Are your videos easy to understand and well-produced?
 Is it easy for your customers to find answers to the questions they have?

 All of these facets of the customer experience contribute to brand loyalty.
 If the customer walks away from the product feeling disappointed or let down, he or she is far less likely to recommend the product to others or to use it in the future.

 Additionally, the customer will likely not buy other products from the same company again.

 You can improve the customer experience by paying attention to questions that your customers ask and complaints that they come to you with.
 If you start to notice patterns, you'll know that there is a problem you need to address.

 Continually improve the customer experience by testing your own products in the mindset of a customer.
 Are there any stumbling blocks that would lead you to quit in frustration?

 When your customers routinely choose your products over those of your competitors, your brand equity skyrockets.
 Customer preference plays a big role in how a company is perceived by the general public and by a specific target market.

 For instance, maybe you like Lucky Charms, but You also like Raisin Bran.
 If you buy Lucky Charms more often than Raisin Bran, you are showing preference for Lucky Charms.

 As an individual customer, your preference might not matter to a company as large as General Mills.
 However, you can bet that General Mills pays careful attention to overall brand preferences among their markets.